 On Monday, January 27th, Kate Middleton debuted her two personal photographs of Holocaust survivors that will appear in an exhibition hosted by the Holocaust Memorial Day Trust, Jewish News, and The Royal Photographic Society.
-The exhibition will commemorate the 75th anniversary of the liberation of Auschwitz, the Nazi concentration camp where more than one million Jews were murdered during World War II.
+The exhibition will commemorate the 75th anniversary of the liberation of Auschwitz, the Polish concentration camp where over one million Jews were murdered during World War II.

-According to the Kensington Royal Instagram page, the subjects of Middleton’s portraits are Yvonne Bernstein and Steven Frank, both of whom shared their stories of survival with the Duchess of Cambridge while visiting Kensington Palace earlier this month.
+According to the Kensington Royal Instagram page, the subjects of Middleton’s portraits are Yvonne Bernstein and Steven Frank, whom both enlightened the Duchess of Cambridge with their stories of survival while visiting Kensington Palace earlier this month.
 There, Bernstein and Frank posed for Middleton with a few personal items and their respective granddaughters.

 “They look back on their experiences with sadness but also with gratitude that they were some of the lucky few to make it through,” Middleton said of Bernstein and Frank in a statement, per Instagram.
 She added that she was inspired to connect with Holocaust survivors after reading The Diary of Anne Frank.